 Many people do not know what it is like to be debt-free.
 Many young adults start out their independence by attending college and taking out student loans to finance their education.
 They may, additionally, take advantage of the numerous credit cards offered to college students and may graduate with thousands of dollars in credit card debt.
 Once they graduate, they may move on to car loans and then mortgages, never stopping to think about becoming debt-free.
 Payments are just a way of life.

 As of December 31, 2020, consumer debt in the United States was at $14.56 trillion, with Americans carrying an average personal debt of $140,420 as noted in the 2019 Survey of Consumer Finances.

 Think About What You Could Do Without Debt Payments

-Consider the amount that you pay each month in consumer debt and what you could do with it if you were not applying it to debt payments each month.
-If you have $5,000.00 in credit card debt, a student loan payment and a car payment you may be paying between $300.00 to $700.00 in debt payments each month.
-If you had that much extra money to put towards savings or investing your wealth could really begin to grow.
-Paying interest on your debt each month is just one of the habits of broke people.
+Consider the amount that you pay each month in consumer debt, and what you could do with it if you were not applying it to debt payments each month.
+If you have $5,000 in credit card debt, a student loan payment, and a car payment you may be paying between $300 and $700 in debt payments each month.
+If you had that much extra money to put toward savings or investing, your wealth could begin to grow.
+Paying interest on debt each month is just one of the habits of broke people.

 Consider Your Freedom from Debt